davidizzle/Blog/content/en/home/index.md

 ---
-title: "Hi, I'm Davide!"
+title: "Greetings, citizen."
 headless: true
 ---

-Welcome to my online Portfolio.
+My name is Davide Ferretti, and this is my playground.